 Under the FTA, Oman is required to accord MFN treatment and national treatment to U.S. investors, who also have the right to make financial transfers freely and without delay.
-In addition, Oman is required to apply international law standards for expropriation and compensation and to provide access to international arbitration.
-Many forms of investment are protected under the FTA, including enterprises, debt, concessions, contracts, and intellectual property rights.
-As a result, U.S. investors in almost all circumstances are entitled to establish, acquire, and operate investments in Oman on an equal footing with Omani investors and with investors of other countries.
-The FTA also prohibits the imposition of certain restrictions on U.S. investors, such as requirements to buy Omani rather than U.S. inputs for goods manufactured in Oman.
+In addition, Oman is required to apply international law standards for compensation in the event of an expropriation and to submit to international arbitration in the event of an investment dispute.
+All forms of investment are protected under the FTA, including enterprises, debt, concessions, contracts, and intellectual property rights.
+As a

+FOREIGN TRADE BARRIERS -272result, U.S. investors in almost all circumstances are entitled to establish, acquire, and operate investments in Oman on an equal footing with Omani investors and with investors of third countries.
+The FTA also prohibits the imposition of certain trade-distorting investment measures, such as requirements to buy Omani rather than U.S. inputs for goods manufactured in Oman.

-Concerns remain regarding the ability of U.S. businesses to acquire office space.
-Although U.S. investors are permitted to purchase freehold property in designated residential developments in accordance with regulations promulgated by the government in 2007, businesses must adhere to more restrictive guidelines when acquiring real estate for commercial offices.
+Concerns remain regarding the ability of U.S. businesses to acquire office space in Oman.
+Although U.S. investors are permitted to purchase freehold property in designated residential developments, businesses must adhere to more restrictive guidelines when acquiring real estate for commercial offices.
 With the exception of certain tourism-related property agreements, only companies or enterprises with at least a 51 percent Omani shareholding are permitted to own real estate for the purpose of establishing an administrative office, staff accommodation, warehouse or show room, or other building with a similar purpose.
-In addition, these companies must retain ownership of the land for at least two years.
-Other enterprises, including foreign majority-owned businesses, may instead seek "usufruct" rights that enable them to exploit, develop, and use land granted by a third party.
-A usufruct agreement is similar to a lease agreement and must be registered with the Ministry of Housing.
+Other enterprises, including foreign majority-owned businesses, must seek "usufruct" rights that enable them to exploit, develop, and use land granted by a third party.